CSCD01/team_04-project/deliverable/4/testing.md

 1. Import `matplotlib.pyplot` and `numpy` libraries at the very top of the python file.
 For convenience, use `import matplotlib as plt` and `import numpy as np`.
 2. Use `numpy` to initialize the the range of x.
 Use the `np.linespace` method that will return an array of values given a start and end points, and number of points.
 For this test, we can make `np.linspace(0, np.pi/2, 6)`.
 Make y represent the sinusoidal function `y = np.sin(x)`.
 3. Initialize a `Figure` using `plt.figure()`.
-4. Plot the error bars for x and y.
+4. Plot the errorbars for x and y.
 Make the bars for all x and y data points 0.1 long, and color them purple.
 Use `plt.errorbar(x, y, xerr=0.1, yerr=0.1, ecolor='purple')`.
 5. Finally, write `plt.show()` to display the graph.

 ```